terraform-google-modules/terraform-example-foundation/3-networks-dual-svpc/README.md

    chmod 755 ./gcp-environments/tf-wrapper.sh
    ```

-1. Navigate to `gcp-network` and initialize a local git repository, so you can manage versions locally.
-Create the environment branches.
+1. Navigate to `gcp-network` and initialize a local Git repository to manage versions locally.
+Then, create the environment branches.

    ```bash
    cd gcp-network